 Low levels of fibrinogen (a protein important for clotting)

 High levels of ferritin (a protein that stores iron)

-High levels of a substance called CD25, which increases in your blood when your immune system is stimulated
+High levels of a substance called CD25 which increases in your blood when your immune system is stimulated

 Another important test, a bone marrow biopsy, calls for taking a sample of your bone marrow (the center of the bone, where blood cells are made) and examining it under a microscope.
 Other tests may include genetic testing and blood cultures, which are blood samples, to look for infection in your blood.

 Treatment of HLH depends on the cause, your age when the disease starts, and how severe the disease is.
-The acquired form of HLH may clear up when your doctor identifies the cause and treats the disease.
+The acquired form of HLH may clear up when your healthcare provider identifies the cause and treats the disease.
 Familial-type HLH is usually fatal if not treated.
 Treatment for familial or persistent acquired HLH may include:

 Chemotherapy (cancer drugs)

 Steroids (drugs that fight inflammation)

 If drug treatments do not work, your healthcare providers may do a stem cell transplant.
 In this procedure, healthy bone marrow cells from a donor replace your diseased bone marrow cells.
 Stem cell transplant can cure HLH in most cases.

 There is no way to prevent HLH, but as healthcare providers continue to learn more about it, treatment improves.
 Most children who are successfully treated go on to live normal lives.